wso2/docs-ei/en/streaming-integrator/docs/examples/create-etl-application-via-tooling.md

         3. Switch to the `production` database and create a new table, by executing the following queries:<br/>
             `use production;`<br/>
             `CREATE TABLE SweetProductionTable (name VARCHAR(20),amount double(10,2));`<br/>
-    - Open a new empty file in a text editor of your choice, and save it as `productioninserts.csv` in any location in your machine (e.g., in `/Users/foo`).
+    - Download `productions.csv` file from [here](https://github.com/wso2/docs-ei/tree/master/en/streaming-integrator/docs/examples/resources/productions.csv) and save it in a location of your choice. (e.g., in `/Users/foo`).<br/>
     - Download and install [Streaming Integrator Tooling](https://wso2.com/integration/streaming-integrator/#)<br/>
     - Download and install the [siddhi-io-cdc](https://siddhi-io.github.io/siddhi-io-cdc/) extension.
 For instructions, see [Downloading and Instaling Siddhi Connectors](../connectors/downloading-and-Installing-Siddhi-Extensions/).